primalmotion/netboard/README.md

 ### Certificates

-Netboard uses mutual tls to authenticate the clients.
+Netboard uses mutual TLS to authenticate the clients.
 This is not optional, and you must generate several certificates:

 - one certificate for the server (https)